 There are benches for relaxing around the playground.
 I was too busy chasing my very active child to enjoy a seat.

-One downside of this park are the wooded areas.
+One downside of Brainerd Park is the wooded areas.
 I was chasing my boy often to keep him out of the woods.
 Thankfully the woods separated us from the busy road.
 I also wish there was better upkeep of this park- the littering was sad.

 This about sums it up…